 NTI courses are built upon workplace simulation and industry-standard work, ensuring you behave less like a student and more as a professional, gaining the workplace experience and attributes you need.
 The aim is to produce confident, work-ready graduates.

-At the end of your studies you’ll complete a final major project.
+At the end of your studies you’ll complete a Major Project.
 This project may lead you to working directly with a client depending on individual aspirations.
 This direct contact will give you the experience, confidence and freedom to put into action all you’ve learned on your studies.
 Aligned with this course-specific experience, you will also have access to a range of support staff and services from the University’s Careers Service, who can help with:

-Semester Three, which is the Final Major project (FMP), is a live studio activity, where all MA Feature Film development students combine into a team to create a full story and pre-visualisation reel, including a scene slice or teaser.
+Semester Three, which is the Major Project, is a live studio activity, where all MA Feature Film development students combine into a team to create a full story and pre-visualisation reel, including a scene slice or teaser.

-You will have feedback on your work from major studio partners helping you to guide your contribution towards the FMP and ready it for a live pitch process to international studios, Producers and Distributor.
+You will have feedback on your work from major studio partners helping you to guide your contribution towards the Major Project and ready it for a live pitch process to international studios, Producers and Distributor.

 The experience achieved within this in-house placement is a demonstration of a live development and is valued by industry partners.